Why buy homeowners insurance?

 How much will homeowners insurance cost?

-The average cost of home insurance nationwide is $1,173, according to the National Association of Insurance Commissioners.
+The average cost of home insurance nationwide is $1,192 a year, according to the National Association of Insurance Commissioners.
+Oregon has the cheapest home insurance rates in the country, on average; Louisiana has the most expensive.

 - Buy your auto and homeowners insurance from the same insurer.
-This "bundling" discount is typically one of the better insurance discounts.
+This "bundling" discount is typically one of the best ways to get cheaper home insurance.

-- Ask about discounts for smoke detectors, fire alarms or security systems.
+- Ask your insurance agent about discounts for smoke detectors, fire alarms and security systems.

-- Discounts will vary by company but can also include price breaks for being a loyal customer, using automatic withdrawals for payments, not having home insurance claims, and being over age 55 and retired.
+- Ask about price breaks for being a loyal customer, using automatic withdrawals for payments, not having home insurance claims, or being over age 55 and retired.

-EverQuote can connect you with agents who can give you homeowners insurance quotes and personalized service by answering any questions you have.
+EverQuote can connect you with agents who can give you help you find affordable home insurance and give you personalized service.